Kudostoy0u/pwsh10k/README.md

 1. [Install and configure a compatible font](https://github.com/romkatv/powerlevel10k#manual-font-installation)

+2. Allow all powershell scripts to be run (you can change this back by running the same command but replace `Unrestricted` with `Restricted`) - `Set-ExecutionPolicy -Scope "CurrentUser" -ExecutionPolicy "Unrestricted"`

 2. Install `oh-my-posh` - `Install-Module posh-git -Scope CurrentUser` and `Install-Module oh-my-posh -Scope CurrentUser`

 3. Open up the file `$profile` in your text editor of choice (VScode: `code $profile`, Notepad: `notepad $profile`)